DOdrums/PortfolioProjectOne/README.md

 # Technologies used
 [HTML](https://html.spec.whatwg.org/) - for basic structuring and semantic markup of the document.

 [CSS](https://www.w3.org/Style/CSS/Overview.en.html) - to provide styling to all the pages.

 [Preview (Mac)](https://support.apple.com/guide/preview/welcome/mac) - for converting images to smaller file sizes.

 Color Palette generator for generating the color schemes.

 [Font Awesome](https://fontawesome.com/) - for items used in footer and back to top button.

 [Awwwards](https://www.awwwards.com/awwwards/collections/free-fonts/) - for the heading font.

 [Gitpod](https://www.gitpod.io/) - used to connect a browser based VScode to github.

 [Github](https://github.com/) - used for version control and deployment of the website.

 [Multi Device Website Mockup Generator](https://techsini.com/multi-mockup/index.php) - to create an image of the website shown on different devices.

 # Testing
 ## Functionality testing
-Throughout developing the website I mostly used Chrome developer tools to solve issues and try out news styles.
+Throughout the development of this website Chrome developer tools was used to solve issues and try out new styles.
 Since you see the results immediately, it is a faster way of working than adding code to your project and refreshing your page after every step.
 Every once in a while I'd open the website in Safari, to make sure it was also functional in this browser, since Safari is notorious for having the worst HTML support.
 ## Compatibility testing
 The site was tested by myself on an iPhone 8 and a 15 inch Macbook Pro.
 Friends and family also tested the website on Windows Desktops, the original (small) iPhone SE, and Android devices.
 No problems or responsiveness issues were found.
 ## User stories testing